manhcntt21/manage-project-with-uv/README.md

 Illustrating how to use **uv** for installing and managing libraries

+---
+## 1. Using uv to install into .venv
 It's common for a project to have multiple versions, and for different versions of a library to exist across these project versions. (e.g: alpha and beta are versions of projects here)

 In such cases, uv helps manage these library versions, and when combined with Conda, it offers a more efficient workflow.